 MPD could not immediately report what charges all 20 arrested officers are facing, but a spokesperson said WREG may formally request that information.

-Officer Derrick Abdul-Wakil is accused of solicitation sexual exploitation of a minor.
+One officer was accused of solicitation sexual exploitation of a minor.
+Those charges were later dropped and expunged from his record.
 MPD said he allegedly touched himself and a 14-year-old girl while he was giving her a ride.
 He reportedly had a jacket over his lap.

 “He had touched my thigh, and he tried to touch my face to look in my eyes and stuff, and I didn’t look at him period, because I saw what he was doing, and I didn’t want to look that way,” the victim told WREG.

 He was the fourth MPD officer arrested so far in 2015.
 Michael McCord is being investigated for alleged embezzlement, Brandon Brown was arrested for alleged DUI, and David Meskenas was arrested for allegedly pointing a gun at a motorist.